 - 6 9 to 10-inch whole wheat or spinach wraps

-4. In a large bowl combine the chicken, romaine, and red onion with the dressing.
+- In a large bowl combine the chicken, romaine, and red onion with the dressing.
 Add the remaining Parmesan and toss again.
-Fill each wrap with about 1½ cups of the salad, and roll closed.
+Fill each wrap with about 1½ cups of the salad (see above!), tuck in the ends, and roll closed.

 Nutrition information is automatically calculated, so should only be used as an approximation.